opengisch/OpenComptage/docs/installation.md

     pip install -r requirements.txt

+Make sure the database connection is configured correctly in the QGIS plugin settings (Use `127.0.0.1` for development).
+Restart QGIS after changing the settings.

-Initialize the datamodel from the QGIS's Python Console (use "--fake" flag if the database already exists)
+Initialize the datamodel from the QGIS's Python Console (use "--fake" flag if the database already exists, for development purpose on a vanilla postgres database, remove the `--fake`)

     from django.core.management import call_command
     call_command('migrate', '--fake', 'comptages', '0001_initial')